Vector search on object storage

 IVF_PQ indexedWarm (cache)72 µs

 Without an index, each cache miss costs 25 seconds.
 With IVF_PQ, that drops to under 1 second.
-The cache eliminates S3 entirely for repeated queries, bringing latency to microseconds regardless of index type.
+For repeated queries the cache serves the stored result without re-running the search, bringing latency to microseconds regardless of index type.

 Key technologies